The consequences of tooth decay can be quite serious depending on how severe the decay is.

 Dental Pain

 Have you ever had a toothache?
-I haven’t, but I’ve heard that they can be quite debilitating.
-The actual pain occurs when the decay is in close proximity to or has entered the nerve.
+If so, you know that it can be quite debilitating.
+The pain occurs when the decay is near or has entered the nerve.

-This pain may interfere with your normal routine i.e. going to work or school.
-It may also cause one to not be able to eat properly, hence not getting your required nutritional intake.
+This pain may interfere with your routine, i.e., work or school.
+It may also cause one to be unable to eat correctly, hence not getting your required nutritional intake.

 Abscessed Teeth and Gum Infections

-Aside from the pain, after the decay (bacteria) enters the nerve, it’s quite possible to develop both an abscessed tooth and gum infection.
-Again, this may affect your day to day life and lead to possible health issues such as poor nutrition, lowered immunity, etc.
+Aside from the pain, after the decay (bacteria) enters the nerve, it’s entirely possible to develop both an abscessed tooth and a gum infection.
+Again, this may affect your day-to-day life and lead to possible health issues such as poor nutrition, lowered immunity, etc.

-If severe enough, the infection may spread resulting in a cellulitis.
+If severe enough, the infection may spread, resulting in cellulitis.
 This is when the swelling is very pronounced.
-The infection may even enter your bloodstream resulting in a septicemia, which can be life threatening.
+The infection may even enter your bloodstream resulting in septicemia, which can be life-threatening.

 Broken / Fractured Teeth and Problems Chewing

-As can be seen in the image above, severe decay may lead to pieces of the tooth breaking off.
+As seen in the image above, severe decay may lead to pieces of the tooth breaking off.
 This may result in sharp and pointy areas of tooth structure.
-‘These’ may further lead to individuals complaining of soft tissue pain i.e. cuts on their cheek and tongue.
+‘These’ may further lead to individuals complaining of soft tissue pain, i.e. cuts on their cheek and tongue.
 This can cause difficulty with chewing.

 Shifting Teeth

-As discussed in a previous blog, “What Happens When a Tooth is Removed,” posted on September 24th, 2011, when a tooth is removed, there is often a resulting shifting of teeth.
+When a tooth is removed, there is often a resulting shifting of teeth.
 This can lead to a variety of problems affecting your bite.

 Change in Appearance

-It doesn’t have to be a front tooth that’s missing, to affect your appearance.
+It doesn’t have to be a missing front tooth to affect your appearance.
 It can also be a side tooth i.e. a premolar or molar tooth.
-If you have a broad smile, it may be quite noticeable that you are missing a side tooth.
-It may affect your appearance, but also your confidence and self-esteem.
+If you have a broad smile, it may be noticeable that you are missing a side tooth.
+It may affect your appearance but also your confidence and self-esteem.

 Bad Breath

-A severely decayed tooth may be a source of bad odour.
-Plaque and food debris may accumulate in it and if not removed may result in a foul smell.
-For more information, please see the blog “Halitosis, otherwise known as Bad Breath,” posted on June 24th, 2012.
+A severely decayed tooth may be a source of foul odour.
+Plaque and food debris may accumulate and, if not removed, may result in a foul smell.
+For more information, please see the blog “Halitosis, otherwise known as Bad Breath,” posted on June 24, 2012.

 What are your Options?